Vindhya-2005/Tableaucasestudies/README.md

 # Tableaucasestudies
 This repository contains a collection of data analysis and visualization case studies created using Tableau.
 Each project demonstrates the use of dashboards, exploratory visualizations, calculated fields, filters, and data insights to solve real-world analytical questions.
+Case study 1 explores the Titanic passenger dataset using Tableau, focusing on uncovering patterns in survival, demographics, and travel classes.
+Through a series of interactive visualizations, the dashboard highlights how factors such as gender, passenger class, fare, age, and embarkation port influenced survival outcomes.
+Case study 2 explores a coffee retail dataset to uncover insights about sales, profit, product performance, and market trends.
+Using visual analytics techniques such as heatmaps, boxplots, scatter plots, treemaps, and bar charts, the study answers key business questions